Convert 1.91 M To Feet

 Beyond the Basics: Working with Different Metric Units

 While the focus here is on converting meters to feet, it's helpful to understand how to work with other metric units as well.
-For instance, if you have a measurement in centimeters, you would first convert it to meters before applying the meter-to-foot conversion factor.
+Take this case: if you have a measurement in centimeters, you would first convert it to meters before applying the meter-to-foot conversion factor.

 1. Convert centimeters to meters: 191 cm / 100 cm/m = 1.91 m